-Pursuant to the facilities lease and management agreement dated January 15, 2010, relating to the Series 2010A&B Athletics Notes (see note 9), the University makes lease payments in an amount equal to 100% of the principal and interest due on the 2010A&B Notes.
+Pursuant to the facilities lease and management agreement dated January 15, 2010, relating to the Series 2018A&B Athletics Notes (refunded Series 2010A&B Athletics Notes) (see note 9), the University makes lease payments in an amount equal to 100% of the principal and interest due on the 2018A&B Notes.

-The lease payments associated with the Series 2015 Marshall Center Bonds (refunded Series 2005C Certificates), the Series 2010A&B Athletics Notes, and the student center funded portion of the Series 2010A&B Housing Certificates are absolute net returns to the Corporation to yield the amount necessary to pay all amounts due under the agreements and all costs, expenses, and obligations that may be necessary in connection with the use, occupancy, or operation of the facilities, including management fees equal to \$135,575 per year (increased annually by CPI).
+The lease payments associated with the Series 2015 Marshall Center Bonds (refunded Series 2005C Certificates), the Series 2018A&B Athletics Notes, and the student center funded portion of the Series 2010A&B Housing Certificates are absolute net returns to the Corporation to yield the amount necessary to pay all amounts due under the agreements and all costs, expenses, and obligations that may be necessary in connection with the use, occupancy, or operation of the facilities, including management fees (increased annually by CPI) equal to \$145,161 for the year ended June 30, 2018.